-Remember that the best and simplest approach for obtaining a robust V_S profile is the joint analysis of Rayleigh and Love waves + HVSR.
-See recommendations and examples reported in the Appendices as well as in our Springer and Elsevier books.
+Remember that the only way for obtaining a robust Vs profile is the joint analysis of several observables.
+See techniques and recommendations and examples presented in the Appendices of this manual as well as in our Springer and Elsevier books.

 Please, consider that because of a series of technical aspects (the main one is probably related to the directionality of the signal and all its consequent problems) we highly recommend to use the ESAC technique and not the ReMi one.
-In the recent releases performances have been generally improved.